candera/podcastifier/README.md

 sound specification.
 Put a string in the `:source` slot and Podcastifier will read the sound from the given file.
-Put a map inside of your map and Podcastifier will do two layers of audio processling.
+Put a map inside of your map and Podcastifier will do two layers of audio processing.
 Specify a keyword and Podcastifier will recursively look up the key in the `:sounds` map.

 Thus if you weren't happy with the gain in your podcast theme, you could do